sifive/vcdrom/src/help.md

 ## SiFive Customer Support (requires login)

 The embedded Freedom Studio browser does not support user profiles.
-This means that you'll need to login every time you click these links.
-For a better experience, you can drag these links to your normal preferred system browser where you login will be persisted across sessions.
+This means that you will need to login every time you click these links.
+For a better experience, you can drag these links to your normal preferred system browser where your login will be persisted across sessions.

 [Extended Pipeline Viewer Help](https://sifive.atlassian.net/wiki/spaces/S5CKB/pages/2421392498/Freedom+Studio+Pipeline+Viewer+2022.12+Help)